Pastor Kelly Wadsworth - Pastor & Head of Staff

 A ‘unicorn’ in the industry, Vik Schaaf has been leading Westminster Youth since 2009.
 With a

-A ‘unicorn’ in the industry, Vik has been leading Westminster Youth since 2009.
-Her inexhaustible energy has kept the youth program vibrant & growing.
+B.A. in Religion and Christian Ministries from Warner Pacific University and a Masters of Art in Teaching, George Fox University, her inexhaustible energy has kept the youth program vibrant & growing.
 She leads weekly youth groups, plans and implements a week-long City Camp event every summer, organizes mission around the world, and has been seen cheering for her students at local school events.
 “I bleed seltzer water, and get 24 miles per every 2 espresso shots!
 Then there’s my overindulgence in baked goods...”
 No one would be surprised if Vik died in a tragic donut incident.

-Ariana is the Director of Contemporary Music and the pianist for the traditional services.
-Ariana's full time profession is in the field music education.
+Ariana is our Director of Contemporary Music, and the lead pianist for the traditional services.
+Ariana's full time profession is in the field of music education.
 She has served as an educator with in the Salem-Keizer Public Schools for 11 years.
 Additionally, she serves as an accompanist for a variety of ensembles in the community.
 "Music is a language we all can learn.
-It opens a door of understanding to another's culture, perspective, and unites us" Ariana and her husband currently live in Salem and enjoy the beauty of Oregon
+It opens a door of understanding to another's culture, perspective, and unites us" Ariana and her husband currently live in Salem and enjoy the beauty of Oregon.